BennettSmith/ebo-planner-cli/docs/cli-spec.md

 - The CLI MUST preserve unknown fields when rewriting config.
 - The CLI MUST NOT write additional unknown top-level keys except under `x-ebo` (reserved extension namespace).
+- OIDC configuration is required for all profiles, even if interactive login (`ebo auth login`) is not used.
+Different profiles MAY have different OIDC issuers to support multi-tenant or dev/staging/production scenarios.
+- A profile can function normally for API calls without using `ebo auth login` if credentials are set via `ebo auth token set --token <jwt>`.

 ### Required profile behavior (normative)